 - follow your treatment plans

 Exercise is a great way to boost natural depression-fighting endorphins, lose or maintain weight, and feel better overall.
-Some research suggests that exercising at least once weekly can have a significant impact on depression symptoms.
+Some that exercising at least once weekly can have a significant impact on depression symptoms.

 That being said, exercising when you’re depressed can be a challenge due to motivation.
 Taking small steps first — like even 10 minutes of daily exercise — may help you get in the habit of exercising regularly.